-Penn State Behrend’s class of 2018 is ready to make its mark on the world!
+Penn State Behrend’s class of 2022 is ready to make its mark on the world!
 We’re proud of our students and the things they’ve accomplished and learned while here at Behrend.
-Over the next couple months, we’ll be introducing you to a few of our remarkable seniors who have overcome challenges, pioneered new technology, participated in important research projects, and left an impression at Penn State Behrend.
+Over the next several weeks, we’ll be introducing you to a few of our remarkable seniors who have overcome challenges, pioneered new technology, participated in important research projects, and left an impression at Penn State Behrend.

-Today we’d like you to meet: Jenessa Islas-Parker:
+Today, we’d like you to meet Danielle Kosslow:

 Major: Dual major in Mathematics and Secondary Education in Mathematics

 Hometown: Pittsburgh, Pennsylvania